Lucky Color 200 120 Review: First Roll After Trying 35mm

 Shooting Conditions:

-All images were shot at box speed although some images were exposed up to +1 when I felt the situation called for it for my style. :)
+• Images were metered at box speed although some images were exposed up to +1 when I felt the situation called for it.

 Lucky Color 200 Pros / Cons